 The N400 effect and the nature of prediction in language.
-I have worked for many years with a number of methodologies to refine my understanding of the cognitive underpinnings of an extremely robust and reliable ERP response known as ‘the N400 effect’, so that I can use it as a more precise tool for getting inside the ‘black box’ of real-time language comprehension and interpretation.
-It turns out that this measure is not a great indicator of the process of evaluating real-world plausibility, but it is a very sensitive indicator of lexical or conceptual predictability.
-Therefore, our recent work has been able to begin to ask questions about what kinds of predictions are instantiated during language comprehension, and how.
+I worked for many years with a number of methodologies to better understand the generators of an extremely robust and reliable ERP response known as ‘the N400 effect’, so that I could use it as a more precise tool for getting inside the ‘black box’ of real-time language comprehension and interpretation.
+It turns out that this measure is not a great indicator of the process of evaluating real-world plausibility, but it is a very sensitive indicator of lexical or (more likely) conceptual predictability (Lau et al. (2016), Lau et al. (2013), Lau et al. (2008)).
+Therefore, we’ve used the N400 since then to ask questions about what kinds of predictions are instantiated during language comprehension, and how.

 Linguistic knowledge and processing in late second language acquisition.
 In collaboration with the larger Language Science community here, I’ve begun to investigate the problem of real-time comprehension in a late-learned second language.
 Much of this work, led by Eric Pelzl, has used lexical tone as a case study to ask about how and why stored ‘lexical’ mappings for features like tone could be constrained by early language experience, and how online processing may fail to access knowledge that late learners do display on offline tests (Pelzl et al. (2018), Pelzl et al. (2020)).